 Bangladesh and Canada enjoy friendly relations grown over the length of more than four decades.
-Canada is one of the first few countries recognized Bangladesh on 14 February 1972; after the victory on 16 December 1971.
+Canada recognized Bangladesh on 14 February 1972 and was one of the first few countries to recognize Bangladesh after the victory on 16 December 1971.
 Canadian government, people and media expressed support for Bangladesh’s War of Independence in 1971.
-Eventually Bangladesh accredited its’ first High Commissioner to Canada in May 1972 and Canada reciprocated in September 1973.
+Eventually Bangladesh accredited its first High Commissioner to Canada in May 1972 and Canada reciprocated in September 1973.
 Canada supported Bangladesh’s membership to the Commonwealth on 18 April 1972 and co-sponsored resolution in the UN General Assembly supporting Bangladesh’s admission to the United Nations on 17 September 1974.

 Bangladesh’s commitment to implement Ottawa Convention (Anti-Personal Land Mine Ban Treaty) and its support during the elaboration of the Statute for International Criminal Court as well as UN Security Council resolution on Women, Peace and Security have further cemented the political relations with Canada.

 A Memorandum of Understanding (MoU) was signed with the Government of Saskatchewan to strengthen trade and commerce, food security, agricultural research, education, bio- and clean technologies, human resource development and employment.